 As a new graduate, Shane worked as a field representative for Senator John Ashcroft and Senator Kit Bond.
 He later served as a legislative assistant to Congressman Roy Blunt and as chief administrative aide to Secretary of State Matt Blunt where he developed his passion for fair, accessible transparent and accountable elections.

 Shane was the Republican nominee for Missouri Secretary of State in 2012, winning a competitive three way primary with strong support from grassroots conservatives across Missouri.
 He was narrowly defeated in a hard-fought general election and went on to serve as the Executive Director for the Missouri Republican Party.

 In 2014, Shane was honored to be elected by an overwhelming margin of Greene County voters to serve as their County Clerk.
-It is his privilege to work alongside a tremendous team of public servants who work diligently to ensure all Greene County citizens are well served in the various duties of the office.
-In his role as the chief election official for Greene County, Shane was appointed by Senator Roy Blunt in early 2015 to serve as a member of the Advisory Board of the federal Election Assistance Commission that was created by the Help America Vote Act in 2005 to serve as a national clearinghouse and resource for the gathering of information and review of procedures with the respect to the administration elections.
+Now in his second term, it is his privilege to continue working alongside a tremendous team of public servants who work diligently to ensure all Greene County citizens are well served in the various duties of the office.
+In his role as the chief election official for Greene County, Shane was appointed by Senator Roy Blunt in early 2015 to serve as a member of the Advisory Board of the federal Election Assistance Commission.
+The Help America Vote Act created the commission in 2005 to serve as a national clearinghouse and resource for the gathering of information and review of procedures with the respect to the administration elections.

-Shane serves on the board of the Springfield Pregnancy Care Center and Clear Vision Drama Company.
-He is also a member of the Missouri Farm Bureau and the National Rifle Association.
-Shane, Mendie and their children are members of Second Baptist Church of Springfield where they serve as teachers in the Second Student Ministry.
+Shane serves on the board of the Springfield Pregnancy Care Center, the Southwest Baptist University National Alumni Board of Directors.
+He is a member of the Kiwanis Club of Springfield South, the Missouri Farm Bureau and the National Rifle Association.
+Shane, Mendie and their children are members of Second Baptist Church of Springfield where he serves as a deacon.
+He and Mendie also enjoy serving as teachers in the Second Student Ministry.